CapraLab/pdbmap/README.md

 A detailed layout of the PDBMap database schema is provided **here**.

-## Previous architecture: Historical footnote

-Prior to an overhaul by Chris Moth which was started in 2019, the library loaded structural information in SQL tables (chain/residue/etc) and pre-aligned to ENSEMBL transcripts.

-This ambitious architecture allowed for some advanced global analyses to be more easily performed.
-However, it made updating the various structural sources, as well as the ENSEMBL Human Genome, more involved.

-These datasets are then intersected using BEDTools or MySQL to create a direct mapping between each nucleotide and each associated amino acid in all associated protein structures.
-A schematic overview of the [PDBMap Pipeline](./docs/PDBMapPipeline.png) is provided.

-Once the PDBMap database has been loaded, the PDBMap library can be imported from other projects and used to interface with and analyze genetic data within solved structures and computational models of human proteins.

 ### pdbmap.py used to be able to download all external databases.
 This is an ambitious feature, as external database file formats and download instructions tend to shift.